dotphiles/dotphiles/README.md

   3. Edit `dotsyncrc` and enable dotfiles to use.

-  4. Edit the dotfiles your using, see below.
+  4. Setup your terminal and the dotfiles you want to use, see below.

   5. Run dotsync `./.dotfiles/dotsync/bin/dotsync -L`